-There are many reasons why people are obsessed with the Burgundy wine region in France.
+There are many reasons why people are obsessed with Burgundy wines and that famed region in France.
 Two of the main ones are the taste signatures of the Pinot Noir and Chardonnay grape varieties grown there.
 With these grapes, the variety of styles and the classification tiers, this place can be both hedonistic and intellectual at the same time.

 Needless to say, this wine region has been exhaustively studied and chronicled by every generation since the time of Charlemagne, so I do not intend to attempt to explain the mystique of Burgundy and its classification complexities in this post.
 However, I would like to at least open the door a little for you.